binlecode/example-python-setuptools/README.md

 To install from local, for example, the package project folder, `pip install .` installs the package from current folder.

 Local install is handy for development mode, where -e/--editable flag is enabled to instruct python to track change in target package project folder:
 `pip install --editable .`.

 pip install on wheel skips setup.py execution, if wheel is not available, pip has to:

 - download the source distribution and extract it
 - run `python setup.py install` on the extracted folder to build and install

 Inside package folder, use --editable flag for development mode:
 `python setup.py install --editable .`.

-## pyproject.toml
+## about pyproject.toml

 A later [PEP517](https://www.python.org/dev/peps/pep-0517/) standard defines `pyproject.toml` as the new standard for packaging and distributing python